4dboard/Proxy-yxorP/docs/classes/ezcDocumentBBCodeParser.md

 public getErrors(): array
 ```

-May be an empty array, if on errors occured, or a list of
+May be an empty array, if on errors occured, or a list of ezcDocumentVisitException objects.
-ezcDocumentVisitException objects.

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')